 There is a wide range of errors that take can take place in both the clinical and the nonclinical realms of healthcare.
 There have been a lot of interest in applying Artificial intelligence in these areas to see if it can be leveraged to reduce medical errors.
-Let’s review these potential opportunities:
+Let’s review how AI can help reduce medical errors :

 Patient identification errors: